 How can you find archives?

-The Library's archives are being listed in the database Alvin - platform for digital collections and digitized cultural heritage.
+The Library's archives are being listed in the database Alvin - platform for digital collections and digitised cultural heritage.
 However, a lot of archives are still only searchable at Carolina Rediviva in catalogues placed in the Special Reading Room.
 The staff at the Special reading Room is happy to assist you in your search.
 Contact us through Ask the Library.

 documents from uppsala University